ChenSizhe13893461199/Fast-AMPs-Discovery-Projects/README.md

 There may be some differences between codes provided by descriptor package and the utilization of codes in Training1.py.
 Please be careful.
 This may be caused by delaying update on https://propy3.readthedocs.io/en/latest/UserGuide.html.
 You can adjust these codes when necessary.

+For biopython packages analyzing sequences physiochemical features,

+#Installation From Source

+pip install biopython

+However, if you need to compile Biopython yourself, the following are required at compile time:

+xcode-select --install

+Then either download and decompress our source code, or fetch it using git.
+Now change directory to the Biopython source code folder and run:

+pip install -e .
+python setup.py test
+sudo python setup.py install

+#For Testing, you can find more information about this part at https://github.com/biopython/biopython

+All these packages mentioned above besides biopython are necessary during the model training and prediction.
+The biopython can be very useful in sequences physiochemical features analysis towards the novel AMPs identified by our pipeline.